A stressed-out dog can lead to a stressed-out you! Calming music for dogs may be unconventional, but might be just the thing to help your dog relax.

 Not all noises cause stress or anxiety either.
 Some just simply stimulate your dog.
 This could be because they associate the noise with something fun or exciting.
 A car door closing could signal to them that someone is home, causing a serious case of the zoomies.
 Or maybe the jingle of your keys tells your dog it’s time for a car ride.

 Just because a noise causes a reaction in your dog, doesn’t necessarily mean that he hates it, but it also doesn’t mean they’ll stay calm.
-If your goal is to calm your dog, reduce anxiety, or even just curb some excessive excitement, then calming music might be the perfect counterbalance for all of those overstimulating noises in your dog’s environment.
+If your goal is to calm your dog, reduce anxiety, or even just curb some excessive excitement, then calming classical music for dogs might be the perfect counterbalance for all of those overstimulating noises in your dog’s environment.

 Relaxing Music for Dogs

 Your dog’s stress could be caused by any number of things in his environment or could be general anxiety.
-While there are many ways to help calm down your pooch, no one method is a perfect fix, so exploring alternative options for calming a dog may help to further relieve stress and anxiety and the destructive behaviours that go with it.
+While there are many ways to help calm down your pooch, no one method is a perfect fix, so exploring alternative options for calming a dog may help to further relieve stress and anxiety and the destructive behaviors that go with it.

-Softer, dulcet tones can be effective puppy music to help your pooch take a chill pill, but as discussed in the section above, the beat may be more important than tone, so don’t shy away from some classic Marley.
+Softer, dulcet tones can be effective puppy calming music to help your pooch take a chill pill, but as discussed in the section above, the beat may be more important than tone, so don’t shy away from some classic Marley.

 You might be surprised by how good your dog's taste in music is.
 To help you test our theory, check out our playlist of relaxing music for dogs: